Electrical hazards and saftey in the home.

 Plugs

-Check for loose fitting plugs that can overheat and lead to fire.
-Additionally you should never remove the ground pin in order to make a three prong plug to fit a two conductor outlet.
-It could lead to electrical shock.
-All plugs should fit securely into an outlet.
-Do not force plugs.
+Check for loose-fitting plugs that can overheat and lead to fire.
+You should never remove the ground pin in order to make a three-prong plug to fit a two-conductor outlet.

 124-2476 IMG